 MMA writer Dave Meltzer breaks down the 2013 strategy in his latest issue of the Wrestling Observer newsletter.
 Meltzer breaks down the top five superfights with some context in what could turn into the most pivotal year in MMA history.

 “There is also the hope, obviously, that they can do a huge year on PPV if injuries don’t get in the way.
 Anderson Silva is going to the 11/17 show in Montreal.
 If GSP wins, they are going to have a call out or confrontation to set up Silva vs. GSP.
-Of course, GSP has to win his match.
-The idea or hope is ..click here to read more
+Of course, GSP has to ..click here to read more

 Alistair Overeem, anderson silva, Cain Velasquez, Cristiane Cyborg Santos, Georges St. Pierre, Jon Jones, Junior dos Santos, nick diaz, Ronda Rousey